15 Tips for Staying Cool This Summer While Being Active

 - Wear moisture-activated clothing: Outdoor gear is extremely high-tech these days and advanced fabrics are available that offer both moisture- and sweat-activated cooling features.
 The innovative material works like a cooling towel, except that you can wear it on your entire body.
 When it gets wet or moist, it releases heat and lowers the temperature of the fabric.

-- Chill your water bottle: The night before your adventure, fill your water bottle halfway full and freeze it overnight.
+- Chill your water bottle: The night before your paddleboarding or kayaking adventure, fill your water bottle halfway full and freeze it overnight.
 Before you head out the next morning, top it off with room-temperature water.
 As the day unfolds, the water will melt the ice, keeping it cool and fresh.
 Just be sure to only fill the bottle halfway for the ice so it doesn’t crack the sides of the bottle when it expands.

 - Use the “dip your bandana” trick: It may seem simple, but dipping your bandana in cold water throughout the day is an extremely effective way to keep yourself cool and regulate your body temperature.
 Neck gaiters also work well—and some also feature cooling technology.
 Make sure, however, that you’re pulling the water from a clean, non-polluted source that isn’t too stagnant.